Christian-2003/LISP-Interpreter/Documentation/Lisp/Keywords.md

 ## `int`, `double`, `bool`, `char`, `string`: <a name ="declaration"></a>

 ### Remarks:
 These keywords are used to **declare** a new variable which stores a value of the respective data type.
+Furthermore, these keywords can be used to indicate a **function's return type**.
+Further information on functions can be found [here](https://github.com/Christian-2003/LISP-Interpreter/blob/main/Documentation/Lisp/Functions.md).
+However, this part of the documentation will only focus on the declaration of variables.

 <br/>